Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Web Appendix D - Robustness Snopes Sample Operationalization

 Overall, we can conclude that there is no systematic evidence that the exclusion of fake-news sharers who did not indicate their location biases our results.

 \emph{Robustness Sharers that Shared Both Fake-News and Fact-Checks}

-We excluded Twitter users that shared both a fake-news article and a fact-check article in our sample as these users could not be clearly assigned to one group.
-In Table B2 below we compare the Twitter users that were excluded based on this criterion to fake-news sharers and fact-check sharers.
-To do so, we collected the information of the users that shared both fake-news and fact-check articles(s).
+We excluded Twitter users who shared both a fake news article and a fact-check article in our sample as these users could not be clearly assigned to one group.
+We compare the excluded Twitter users based on this criterion to fake-news sharers and fact-check sharers.
+To do so, we collected the users' information that shared both fake-news and fact-check article(s).
 From the 253 excluded users that shared both, we could access 150 users in July 2023 who still had an open and active Twitter profile.
 We compare the group that shared both fake-news and fact-check articles to the fake-news sharer group (FN) and fact-check sharer group (FC) of our Snopes sample.
-Overall, we find no systematic pattern of differences of the users that share both fake-news sharers and fact-check articles to the other groups.
-Focusing only on the key descriptive findings related to textual cues (power, anger, religion) we find again no clear pattern:
+Overall, we find no systematic pattern of differences in the users that share both fake-news sharers and fact-check articles with the other groups.
+Focusing only on the key descriptive findings related to textual cues (power, anger), we find: